sir-rasel/TodoApi/README.md

 > ## Run and Build:
 Clone or Download this repository.
 Change Connection strings for database connection in the properties folder at ```laucnhSettings.json```.
-After that we Then Run the solution file and it will start the server and you are ready to request in the api endpoints.
+After that we need to start the cassandra server.
+Then Run the solution file and it will start the server and you are ready to request in the api endpoints.

 > ### API ENDPOINTS / URL:
 - GET http://localhost:<port>/todo/all => It returns all the todo items.